 That’s it; you’ve arrived.
 Drop your bags, take load off.
 Put up your feet for a bit.
 You are now in the Nerd Incognito Universe.
-The Grug Smash novels, Dicing with the Gods, Stealing From a Sorcerer (June 2016), and the exciting conclusion Witty and Catching Title TBD (Fall 2016), are the first novels written by Sean McKenzie […]
+The Grug Smash novels, Dicing with the Gods, Stealing From a Sorcerer , and the exciting conclusion Battling for the Heavens (Fall 2016), are the first novels written by Sean McKenzie (that’s me), and […]

 I know, and I’m sorry.
 You’ve been coming to Nerd Incognito, looking for your regular amusement and connection, and there has been (devastatingly) nothing.
 I apologize.
 In my defense, I have been writing; I have simply not been writing here.
 Let me explain.
 No, it is too much; let me sum up: after […]